Abheelash-Mishra/AWS-EC2-Instance-Recommender/README.md

 Contributions are welcome!
 Feel free to submit a pull request or raise an issue for discussion.

 ## License
-This project is licensed under the Apache 2.0.
+This project is licensed under Apache 2.0.

 ## Acknowledgments
 - Inspired by sustainable development goals to create eco-friendly computing solutions.